How to Declutter Toys the Montessori Way - Baby Chick

 2. Categorize All the Toys

 Any toys that go together should be organized together.
-For example, if the cars are not with a carport, it is challenging to use.
-So instead, put all the similar toys together.
+For example, if the cars are not with a carport, they are challenging to use.
+So, instead, put all the similar toys together.
 While grouping them, use a storage system that makes cleanup easy.
 That way, they can all be put back together at the end of that playtime!

 3. Hide Eight-Five Percent of the Toys